18:20

 Hey,

-I recognize that we are feeling emotional,
+I recognize that we are,

 Maybe frustrated,

-Maybe annoyed,
+Maybe annoyed.

-So I would love to take 10,
+And this is not productive so i would love to take 10,

 15,